What is a Postnuptial Agreement?

 - Either spouse has a large amount of personal debt.

-- You have earned a large amount of retirement benefits or contributed a significant amount to a pension plan prior to the marriage.
+- You have earned many retirement benefits or contributed significantly to a pension plan before the marriage.

 - There is a substantial difference in current and projected earnings between the two spouses.